maknetaRo/bmi/README.md

-# bmi
+# BMI CALCULATOR in React
-BMI calculator in React - project no 2.
+### React learning project no 2.

 Live: https://maknetaro.github.io/bmi/

+## This project was bootstrapped with Create React App.
+Available Scripts

+In the project directory, you can run:
+`npm start`

+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.

+The page will reload if you make edits.
+You will also see any lint errors in the console.